-¶ 1 Following a jury trial, defendant Eddie Rosado was found guilty of one count of armed robbery and two counts of aggravated battery, and sentenced to 15 years in prison.
-Defendant now appeals, arguing that (1) the delay caused by one of the arresting officer's investigation during a traffic stop violated the Fourth Amendment, (2) the mittimus should be amended to reflect only one conviction for armed robbery, (3) the mittimus should be corrected to reflect an additional day of sentence credit, and (4) the order assessing fines and fees should be amended.
-For the following reasons, we affirm the judgment of the circuit court, order the mittimus to be corrected, and order the assessment of fines and fees to be amended.
+¶ 1 Following a jury trial, defendant Raul Molina was convicted of one count of armed robbery and two counts of aggravated battery, and sentenced to 8 years' imprisonment.
+On appeal, defendant contends that: (1) the trial court improperly denied his motion to quash and suppress evidence obtained from a traffic stop; (2) the Illinois statutory scheme that required defendant, a juvenile at the time of the arrest, to be tried and sentenced as an adult is unconstitutional; (3) various fines and fees assessed against him should be reduced; and (4) the mittimus should be corrected to reflect only one conviction.
+For the following reasons, we affirm the judgment of the circuit court, and order the mittimus to be corrected and the assessment of fines and fees to be corrected according to this order.